Whether you are drawn to people or nature, to the indoors or outdoors, there is a volunteer niche for you at Upper Newport Bay!

 ASSOCIATE VOLUNTEERS

 Associate Volunteers must complete a one-day Orientation/Training.
 These trainings, held at the Muth Interpretive Center, make you eligible to volunteer in any OC Parks space and are the site-specific training for the Upper Newport Bay.
-2023 Orientations are scheduled for the following Saturdays from 8:00am-3:30pm: Apr 29th, May 27th, and Aug 26th.
-You can RSVP for any of these dates at NBCOCPtraining.eventbrite.com.
-Hope to see you there!
+2024 Orientations will be: Mar 23rd, Jun 1st, and Aug 24th.
+To register to attend, go to: NBCOCPtraining.eventbrite.com.
+Hope to meet you there!

 NATURALIST VOLUNTEERS